OfficialAdamRivers/SyntasticAI/README.md

 ## 🙏 Acknowledgements

 Special thanks to:
-- Meta AI for the original CodeLlama model
+- Meta AI for the original CodeLlama model.
-- HuggingFace for the Transformers and PEFT libraries
+- HuggingFace for the Transformers and PEFT libraries.
-- Our open-source contributors
+- Our open-source contributors.
+- The Hacker Quarterly 2600 group and contributing members like C U for inspiring further need for code generative AI models.
+- Adam Rivers for the initial development and bare bones code.
+- Joshua WI for finding a use for such a program leading to its initial creation.